pagkly/Zed/Investopedia3/Flexible Spending Account (FSA).md

 -   Funds withdrawn from an FSA to pay qualified medical expenses are not subject to
     tax.
 -   The money in an FSA must be used by the end of the plan year, but employers can
-    offer a grace period of up to two-and-a-half months, through March 15 of the
+    offer a [[A Closer Look at Grace Periods|grace period]] of up to two-and-a-half months, through March 15 of the
     following year.
--   Due to the pandemic, the IRS will allow employers to amend FSA plans for 2020 and 2021, either to raise the carryover amounts or extend the grace period.
+-   Due to the pandemic, the IRS will allow employers to amend FSA plans for 2020 and 2021, either to raise the carryover amounts or extend the [[A Closer Look at Grace Periods|grace period]].

 ## How a Flexible Spending Account (FSA) Works